FilipFilipov/Java-Basics/README.md

-# Java-Basics-Homeworks
+# Java-Basics
-Solutions to homework problems from http://softuni.bg.
+For more programming courses visit http://softuni.bg.